Olive Garden Logo

 The Olive Garden Logo 1989

 The next logo remained similar to the individual flourish but was recolored from green to black.
-At the bottom, the developers, this time, added a clarification – “Italian Restaurant” to show visitors the status of a catering establishment.
-The designers divided the phrase into two parts, placing one under the inscription “Olive” and the second – under “Garden.”
+At the bottom, the developers added a clarification this time: “Italian Restaurant” to indicate the status of a catering establishment.
+The designers divided the phrase into two parts, placing one under the inscription “Olive” and the second under “Garden.”
 The letters in the new text were small but in capitals and typed in block serif type.

 1998 – 2014